 Colon and Rectal Surgery

-Minimally and non-invasive surgical techniques like colonoscopy, single incision surgery and laparoscopy are used depending on the particular condition.
+Minimally and non-invasive surgical techniques like colonoscopy and laparoscopy are used depending on the particular condition.

-Laparoscopic techniques for colon and rectal surgery preserve the health of the large intestine, making it possible for patients to have healthy and regular bowel movements after surgery.
-Those who undergo laparoscopic surgery for colorectal cancer, as opposed to traditional surgical techniques, are less susceptible to impaired immune function following surgery and experience fewer small bowel blockages, a common post-surgical complication.
+Techniques for colon and rectal surgery preserve the health of the large intestine, making it possible for patients to have healthy and regular bowel movements after surgery.
+Those who undergo minimally invasive surgery for colorectal cancer, as opposed to traditional surgical techniques, are less susceptible to impaired immune function following surgery and experience fewer small bowel blockages, a common post-surgical complication.

 Other advantages of minimally invasive colon and rectal surgery include:

 - Reduced recovery period

 During colorectal surgery your surgeon at GI Surgical Specialists will use a laparoscope, a long, flexible tube equipped with a camera, light and other surgical instruments to view the inside of the colon or rectum.
 The surgeon will perform the entire colorectal procedure through three to five minor abdominal incisions while using the laparoscope as a guide.